The First-Timers Guide To Planning A Hen Party

 10. Toilet roll dresses

 At this stage make sure to finalise any last payments needed, tell the hens what they need to bring or prepare for the hen and let them know the address of the accommodation or any other travel details.
-If you’ve booked through a hen do company, all the details will be available to access on a website and you’ll be able to send a link to the hens.

 After all that hard (but fun) work, it’s time to give your best friend a truly magnificent celebration before she gets married.
 Make sure to reconfirm all the details and bookings with suppliers and accommodation before you set off and send the hens one last itinerary to ensure everyone is on board with where they need to be and when.
 Grab a bottle of prosecco because it’s time to celebrate.